 About Me

-I am currently at Princeton University studying ways to advance science through the use of machine learning.
+I am currently at Princeton University studying ways to advance science through the use of machine learning with a particular focus on modelling dynamical systems and geometric deep learning.
 Previously I was at the Australian National University where I performed numerical experiments and helped develop a code to simulate cosmic ray propagation through turbulent plasma.
 I have previously worked as a data scientist/computational statistician in fields of information geometry and biology.

 Major: Computational astrophysics